Children Lyme disease tick bite

 How do I know if my child has Lyme disease?

-Look for unexplained fatigue, headaches, joint pain (especially knee pain), mood changes, difficulty concentrating, or a rash that may or may not look like a bull’s-eye.
-If your child has these symptoms after spending time outdoors, ask your doctor about Lyme disease testing.
+Look for unexplained fatigue, headaches, joint pain, especially knee pain, mood changes, difficulty concentrating, or a rash that may or may not look like a bull’s-eye.
+If your child has these symptoms after spending time outdoors, ask your doctor about Lyme disease evaluation and testing.

-What percentage of Lyme patients don’t see a tick?
+What percentage of children with Lyme disease don’t see a tick?

 In children, studies show that only about 18–30% recall a tick bite.
 That means 70–80% of pediatric Lyme cases occur without anyone ever noticing a tick.